 On Thursday, Nov.
 14, the club had its first guest lecturer.
 Angela Mullins from the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) spoke about ATF, criminal investigations, and federal employment, according to the Criminal Justice Club’s Instagram page.
 In December, the club will host an N.J. state police recruiting unit, and they will plan for more guest lecturers.

 One of the most notable features of the club is that the executive board is entirely made up of women.
-This includes Dwyer and Vice President Daniela Miranda Celle, a junior criminal justice major with a focus in psychology and sociology, and others.
+This includes Dwyer and Vice President Daniela Miranda Calle, a junior criminal justice major with a focus in psychology and sociology, and others.

 Now that the club has been made official by the university, Dwyer said their work will increase with more representation of the club and communication with other organizations both within and outside Seton Hall.

-“After the club is approved, my role will entail being responsible for representing the club and communicating with external organizations and the community,” Dwyer said.
+“My role will entail being responsible for representing the club and communicating with external organizations and the community,” Dwyer said.

 Although the students of the organization have done a lot to get the club started, they also had help from career advisor and guest instructor Zaire Cone to build the organization up.
-Even though Cone left a lot of the planning up to the president and vice president, he said he still had some goals in mind.
+Even though Cone left most of the planning up to the president and vice president, he said he still had some goals in mind.

 “Our focus is to provide a community for SHU students who are interested in criminal justice,” Cone said.
 “We want them to learn about the many career opportunities in the criminal justice field [and] build a network of like-minded students and professionals.”